siggson/HubitatLogs/README.md

 the available memory on a PC.
 A list of some of the capabilities of HubitatLogs is as follows:

+  * Can collect Log/Event info for extended periods of time (Weeks) without any lose
   * Provides seperate windows for logs and events
   * You can have seperate windows for logging different apps/devs
   * You can save your session info into a file anytime